 All of these parameters might affect the decision-making process.
 So, make sure to check our deck paint reviews before splashing the cash.

 When it comes to the actual painting, you will achieve the fastest results by using a spray gun.
-Even so, a brush with natural hairs is the best option for gaps between the boards.
+Even so, it is best to use a brush with natural hairs for the gaps between the boards.

 Also, make sure to brush along the grain of the wood, never against it!
 Start by painting the railings first, i.e. from top to bottom.